Skip to main content

 What would be possible if you had a $30,000 makerspace available in your school?

-The CIA Mission Possible Makerspace Nation wants to answer just that!
-The mission is to help improve science, technology, engineering, art and math (STEAM) education in public schools.
+The CIA Mission Possible: Makerspace Nation wants to answer just that!
+The mission is to help improve science, technology, engineering, art and math (STEAM) education in schools.
 This competition awards an educator with $30,000 in equipment to create or update a makerspace with the latest in educational technology.

 A primary goal of STEAM education is to prepare students for future careers which will require problem-solving skills, self-exploration, and perseverance.
 These skills, and many more, can be developed through the use of a makerspace; however, some schools do not have the budget to implement a makerspace.
 Having $30,000 in makerspace technology and supplies would give a boost any student learning STEAM in today’s world!

-We will be awarding a top prize to a deserving educator in Chicago, IL, Kansas City, MO/KS and Omaha, NE.
+We will be awarding a top prize to a deserving educator in Houston, TX; Jackson, MS; and New Orleans, LA.

 In order to develop the skills required for their future careers, students need to engage in hands-on learning.
 In a makerspace, science, technology, engineering, arts, and math (STEAM) concepts can be applied to solve problems through the creation of digital and/or physical products, allowing students the opportunity for self-directed exploration and learning.
 The space is filled with equipment and supplies to facilitate student-led inquiry allowing them to develop and utilize problem-solving and critical thinking skills.
 Makerspaces can be incorporated into an existing learning environment, in a defined space like a classroom, or have their own space within the school such as in a media center.